BrachoDev/Basketball-Data-Analysis/README.md

 2. Perform hypothesis testing to address an authentic problem
 3. Perform regression analysis to address an authentic problem

+### Role:

+This project is structures in a real world based scenario where I am a `data analyst` for a basketball team.

 #### READ FIRST:

 - There are some `HTML` files within each part folder that I recommend opening in a browser for better readability.